 I’m responsible for the recruitment of volunteers.
 When I’m not working, I love reading and have just started Pilates – my concession to getting fitter!
 Having a teenage daughter and a cat named Flame (don’t ask) keeps me on my toes.

 I am SCCCC’s Fundraiser, its first in 50 years!
 I have been here since July 2016.
-My role is to increase awareness of the fantastic work that our volunteers and staff do here.
-I am also responsible for community fundraising and events, working closely with local groups, companies and organisations.
+My role is to increase awareness of the fantastic work that our volunteers and staff do here via social media.
+I am also responsible for community fundraising and events, working closely with local groups, companies and organisations to raise much needed funds for the charity.
 I am passionate about vintage style, cake and can be found rummaging in charity shops in my spare time.

 Paul Marshall - Hospital Aftercare Team Leader